Audio Scripture Translations

-As we know, there are little chances that a church movement would survive if God’s Word is not available in a format the people can understand.
+As we know, there are little chances that a church movement would survive if God’s Word was not available in a format the people can understand.

 It makes a great difference in the peoples’ lives when Scripture is available in their own heart language.
 Many of these people are aware that God’s Word is available in their country’s main trade language, but they don’t believe that such a Big God would also speak their tribal language.
 When they finally hear God speaking their own language in audio form, there is a much greater response from the individuals as they immerse themselves into the stories.